costajob/git_commands/README.md

 ### aggregate
 It should be useful to aggregate your branches into a single one in case you want to create a release branch.
 It uses the following naming convention: *release/yyyy_mm_dd*
-A confirmation is asked to continue.
+A confirmation is asked before aggregating.

 ```
 aggregate --repo=~/Sites/greatest_hits --branches=~/greatest_hits/.branches